 The electronics and software platform RACE.

 The simple, fast and inexpensive integration of predefined and new driving functions is made possible by RACE by means of open, standardized software.
 Compared to dedicated functional control units, fewer hardware components and less wiring are required; Sensors and actuators can be used several times for various functions.
-The use of the RACE platform in the CITY eTAXI reduces the need for hardware and at the same time creates the prerequisite for a large configuration diversity for driving functions.
+The use of the RACE platform in the ACM CITY reduces the need for hardware and at the same time creates the prerequisite for a large configuration diversity for driving functions.
 RACE fulfills high safety and reliability standards (ISO262262), including fault-tolerant behavior, and enables both plug-and-play capability and failure-free fault injections.